RetroDECK/ES-DE/INSTALL-DEV.md

 The Raspberry Pi 4/400 is the minimum recommended version and earlier boards have not been tested.
 The GPU memory should be set to at least 256 MB using `raspi-config` and the GL driver must be set to `GL (Fake KMS)` or the performance will be horrible.

 Note that low-level ALSA sound support has been removed from ES-DE which means that a sound server like PulseAudio or PipeWire is required.
-Likewise a display server (Xorg or Wayland) is required, direct framebuffer access is not supported.
+By default a display server (Xorg or Wayland) is also required but by using the DEINIT_ON_LAUNCH build option as explained later in this document KMS/direct framebuffer access can be used.

 Only the OpenGL ES 3.0 renderer works on Raspberry Pi and it's enabled by default.